What is an internship?

 - All placements are expected to be for two consecutive semesters.

-Applications are accepted on a rolling basis and will close on March 1st for a Fall semester start or September 1st for a Spring semester start (or earlier if all positions are filled).
+Applications are accepted on a rolling basis and will close on May 1st for a Fall semester start or October 1st for a Spring semester start (or earlier if all positions are filled).

+Thank you for your interest in an internship with Charlotte Behavioral Health Care.
 For questions, please contact Emily Martin, LCSW-QS, CBHC clinical development and child outpatient department supervisor, at (941) 639-8300 ext.
 2259 or EMartin@cbhcfl.org.